 The Legacy Of The Gunfighting Dentist

 Doc Holliday is best known for that shootout at the O.K.
-Corral, especially because he would die only five years later.
+Corral, especially because he would die only six years later.
 Yet his legacy has grown ever since.

 His reputation as a gunslinging outlaw, however, may be overblown.
 He’s purported to have killed scores of people — but most of these accounts are impossible to verify.
 Even Virgil Earp thought Holliday’s violent reputation was exaggerated.
 To The Arizona Daily Star, he noted: